mk0y/awesome-sticky-header/readme.txt

 == Installation ==
 1. Download the plugin from this page and extract it
-2. Copy the extracted awesomeheader directory to \"/wp-content/plugins/\" directory
+2. Copy the extracted awesome-sticky-header directory to \"/wp-content/plugins/\" directory
 3. Activate the plugin through the \"Plugins\" menu in WordPress dashboard
 4. Done!
 You can visit your website and start scrolling to see sticky header in action; Setup your sticky header from Appearance > Awesome Header